jsrowley00/ClassMate/replit.md

 **Hierarchical Module System**: Supports parent-child relationships for organizing course materials.
 Modules can be reorganized, and files can be moved between modules.
 Queries include descendant module ID fetching to support multi-level hierarchies.

 **Learning Objectives Integration**: Learning objectives guide all AI-generated content.
 Automatic fetching from selected modules or all course modules.
 Module ID validation prevents cross-course objective access.
-Objective mastery tracking records student performance per objective.
+Objective mastery tracking uses waterfall progression: multi-objective questions update only the first non-mastered objective in course structure order, ensuring students master earlier concepts before progress moves to later ones.

 **Security Considerations**: Module ID validation ensures students can only access materials from courses they're enrolled in.
 Preview tokens expire and are cleaned periodically.
 Session cookies are HTTP-only, secure, and have 1-week max age.